g-ford/cradle/part6/README.markdown

+#Let's build a compiler (in Haskell): Part 6 - Variables and Assignements

 ## Testing the generated code

 So far all the code generation has been pretty academic because we haven't been able to actually run the code.
 That won't change anytime soon, because I don't want to worry about IO and running other processes in Haskell just yet.
 But here is how you can test what we have done so far, before we dive into some more complex stuff.